 There are several nearby hotels.
 Start planning your travel now.

-What are the spring parking arrangements?
+What are the winter parking arrangements?

 Do children need tickets?